 - 1. Students not satisfying the Conditions for Final Standing may be granted supplemental privileges by the Dean's Review Committee. - 2.
 Supplemental privileges granted in E.3 and E.4 below are limited to a combined total of two courses irrespective of the credit value of the course. - 3.
 A student may be granted supplemental privileges in a course in which an F has been received.
-There are no supplemental privileges for a final grade of NCR in the Practicum component of the program nor for an unsuccessful Internship. - 4.
+A student may also be granted supplemental privileges for an unsuccessful Internship.
+There are no supplemental privileges for a final grade of NCR in the Practicum component of the program. - 4.
 A student who receives a final grade of C, C-, D+, D or D- in a course may be granted supplemental privileges in that course if the student's overall average in the program is less than a C+ (2.3 GPA). - 5.
 A supplemental privilege may take the form of an examination or another method of satisfying the requirements of the course or program as determined by the Dean's Review Committee. - 6.
 The grade achieved on any supplemental work or examination will be incorporated in the evaluation procedure established by the instructor for the course concerned, and will be used to determine the student's final grade in that course.
-This final grade will be applied to the criteria outlined for recommendation for the Bachelor of Education degree or the Diploma in Technical Education and the Certificate of Qualification (Ontario College of Teachers).
+This final grade will be applied to the criteria outlined for recommendation for the Bachelor of Education degree or the Diploma in Technological Education and the Certificate of Qualification (Ontario College of Teachers).